 The Company accounts for income taxes under the provisions of SFAS No. 109, Accounting for Income Taxes.
-Under this method, the Company determines deferred tax assets and liabilities based upon the differences between the financial statement and tax bases of the Company s assets and liabilities using tax rates in effect for the year in which the Company expects the differences to affect taxable income.
+Under SFAS No. 109, the Company determines deferred tax assets and liabilities based upon the differences between the financial statement and tax bases of the Company s assets and liabilities using tax rates in effect for the year in which the Company expects the differences to affect taxable income.
 A valuation allowance is established for any deferred tax assets for which realization is more likely than not that all or a portion of the deferred tax assets will not be realized.
-The Company recorded a provision for income taxes of \$43,000 and a benefit of \$52,000 for the three months ended March 31, 2008 and 2007, respectively.
-On January 1, 2007, the Company adopted the provisions of FASB Financial Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes - an interpretation of SFAS 109.
+On January 1, 2007, the Company adopted the provisions of FASB Financial Interpretation No. 48 (FIN 48),

+Accounting for Uncertainty in Income Taxes - an interpretation of SFAS 109.
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return, and provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The Company believes that any income tax filing positions and deductions not sustained on audit will not result in a material change to its financial position or results of operations.
 The Company files U.S. federal and state and foreign income tax returns in jurisdictions with varying statutes of limitations.
 The Company is not currently under examination by income tax authorities in federal, state or other foreign jurisdictions.
 The 2004 through 2007 tax years generally remain subject to examination by federal, state, and foreign tax authorities.
-As of March 31, 2008, the Company did not have any unrecognized tax benefits and did not expect its unrecognized tax benefits to change significantly over the next twelve months.
-The expense and penalties related to unrecognized tax benefits as other income and expenses.
-During the three months ended March 31, 2008 and 2007, the Company did not recognize any interest or penalties related to unrecognized tax benefits.
+As of June 30, 2008, the Company did not have any unrecognized tax benefits and did not expect its unrecognized tax benefits to change significantly over the next twelve months.
+The Company recognizes interest related to unrecognized tax benefits in its income tax expense and penalties related to unrecognized tax benefits as other income and expenses.
+During the three and six months ended June 30, 2008 and 2007, the Company did not recognize any interest or penalties related to unrecognized tax benefits.